Saree Guide

 A complete saree outfit has three parts:

 1. The saree itself.
 The long fabric you drape.
 Comes pre-stitched into a fall and a hem on one end (called the nivi drape style — the most common modern style).
+Our step-by-step drape tutorial walks through every step.

 3. The petticoat.
 A fitted underskirt with a drawstring waist that holds the saree’s pleats in place.
 Usually plain, in a colour close to the saree’s base.